DOCUMENTATION · v4.0

 Tags - filter by custom tags you've applied to workflows.

-Property Impact - select any property to highlight every workflow that reads or writes it on the canvas.
+Property Impact - opens a flyout panel next to the sidebar: select any property to highlight every workflow that reads or writes it on the canvas.
 Only active workflows are shown in the impact list.

 Undo and redo